-Comfortable with delegation
+Comfortable with Delegation

 In a virtual environment, you might be tempted to hold back, just in case someone might let you down, but this is not an efficient way to operate.

 Trust that your team members are capable and will perform the tasks you give them to an expected standard.
 Being comfortable with delegation is important, otherwise you will become the bottleneck in the team.
 After all, you can’t do everything, right?

-If you’re not in close proximity to team members, some things will inevitably take more time – get used to it!
+If you’re not in close proximity to team members, some things will inevitably take more time--get used to it!
 You’re saving on things like office overhead, but in return, you have to expect that communication is not as fast and things might not happen as quickly.

 Great leaders tend to have patience anyway, but you really need to have that honed when you work virtually.
 Using the right project management tools to assign and track tasks can go a long way toward maintaining efficiency, but it will never be perfect.

-Invests in relationships
+Invests in Relationships

-Usually, it is a sense of belonging and feeling valued, developed when great leaders take the time to invest in relationships.
+Usually, it is a sense of belonging and feeling valued, which is developed when virtual leaders take the time to invest in relationships.